otyshch/hoverboard/data/faq.md

 ### Livestream & Recordings

 If you’re unable to attend DevFest in-person, you can still be part of the magic.
 All the lectures from the sessions will be available for free on GDG Wroclaw [youtube channel](#) few weeks after the conference.
 Workshops won’t be recorded.
-Also, there could be a livestream provided by participants which you can find via #dfua and #Devfest18 hashtags.
+Also, there could be a livestream provided by participants which you can find via #dfpl and #Devfest18 hashtags.

 ## Registration